Fritiof Domö: Political career

-From 1928, Domö was a member of the first chamber, electer by the constituent of Skaraborg, and in the Riksdag he became known as a politicians that did many motions and he was also known as a knowledged farming expert.
-In 1933 he became a suppleant in the special committee for crisis politics, he participated in the investigations by the Riksdag in 1938 for farming.
+From 1928, Domö was a member of the first chamber, elected by the constituent of Skaraborg.
+In the Riksdag he became known as a politician who made many motions and he was also an acknowledged farming expert.
+In 1933 he became a member of the special committee for crisis politics, he participated in the investigations by the Riksdag in 1938 for farming.